jugaloza/MachineLearningOperations/README.md

 # MachineLearningOperations
-Repository contains implementation of  various concepts used during Machine learning lifecycle  and  Machine learning Operations
+Repository contains implementation of  various concepts used during Machine learning lifecycle  and  Machine learning Operations  which I have worked on while taking the course on <a href="https://github.com/vishal-git/mlops/blob/main/README.md"> MLOps Zoomcamp </a>

 <h2> 01.
 Intro </h2>